-The law provides that, even where the term of a tenancy has expired, the tenant may remain in the property on the same terms unless a notice to terminate is served on behalf of the landlord.
+The law as it currently stands provides that, even where the term of a tenancy has expired, the tenant may remain in the property on the same terms unless a notice to terminate is served on behalf of the landlord.
 Such notice will take effect on a date not less than two months after it has been served and not before the expiry of the tenancy term.